alfaarizi/tms-rest-backend/README.md

 - The JPlag JAR file, downloadable from [GitHub](https://github.com/jplag/JPlag/releases)
 - The JPlag report viewer.
 The instance operated by the JPlag authors should be sufficient in development environments (although you might run into issues if your dev web server doesn't support HTTPS), but you're urged to use a local instance in production (otherwise you give up the independence on third-party services).
 The report viewer isn't distributed pre-built; if you decide to use a local instance, you need to check out the JPlag Git repository and build the report viewer (in the `report-viewer` directory) as described by the `README` in that directory.

-After preparing the above, you need to configure `jplag` in `params/config.php` as instructed by the comments in the sample file.
+After preparing the above, you need to configure `jplag` in the `config.yml` file, as instructed by the comments in the `config/config.dist.yml` file.

 ### Database migration